Gottlieb Kirsch Mystery Solved

 I previously wrote about my great-grandmother’s half-sister, Pauline Kirsch, here.
 There is also a blog post about her son, Bill Schmidt (and half-brother, Wilhelm Schmidt), here.

-While finalizing a list of my great-grandmother and her eighteen siblings (link for reference) for my Kirsch family history book, I found an obituary (unknown newspaper source) for Pauline posted by David Yakel to Ancestry.
+While finalizing a list of my great-grandmother and her eighteen siblings (link for reference) for my Kirsch family history book, I found an obituary (unknown newspaper source) for Pauline shared by David Yakel to Ancestry.
 I typed it out below so that others searching may find it here.

 Pauline Yackel